zchickenwang/book-notes/tech/zero-to-one.md

   The 90's: US recession, jobs going to Mexico, dead soldiers, grunge & heroin, East Asian crises, the ruble fails, the euro fails, everything fails but IT.
 Then 18 months of dot-com mania, of sketchy startups and limitless money and red ink trophies.
 "But it's hard to blame people for dancing when the music was playing" (17).

 * Paypal's Beginnings
   The idea was to facilitate payments between PalmPilots.
-Turns out the market's too sparse, so pivot to email instead.
+Turns out the market's too sparse, so let's pivot to email instead.
 Pay people to sign up and refer friends.
 Secured funding right before the bubble burst.

 * Reactive Measures
-  He lists 4 big changes people made in response to the dot-com crash:
+  He lists 4 big mindset changes people made in response to the dot-com crash:
   * Make incremental advances (don't get cocky)
   * Stay lean (don't plan, it's all just "agnostic experimentation")
   * Improve on the competition (stick with existing markets)